- Section 1 – Membership Eligibility

-Any trustee vacancy that occurs as the result of the death, mental or physical incapacity, resignation, removal by the members, or disqualification shall be filled within 45 days by the board.
-The appointee shall meet all the qualifications required of a trustee, and shall serve until the next regular trustee election.
+Any trustee vacancy that occurs as the result of death, mental or physical incapacity, resignation, removal by the members or trustees, or disqualification shall be filled within sixty (60) business days by the Board.
+The appointee shall meet all the qualifications required of a trustee and shall serve until the next regular trustee election.
 A trustee vacancy which occurs within sixty (60) business days of the next regular trustee election shall remain vacant until such time when the members can elect a trustee.

 Section 12: Removal of Trustees by Members

 A. Any member may initiate the removal of a trustee based upon disqualifications as set out in these Bylaws or based upon breach of the discharge of duties as a trustee by filing a statement of the basis for removal, in writing, with the secretary of the Board.
 This statement shall be in the form of a petition that includes the printed names, addresses, telephone numbers and original and dated signatures of at least 2,500 members.